stefanyayala/Machine-Learning-Fundamentals/README.md

 ## License

 This repository is licensed under the MIT License.
-See the LICENSE file for more details.

 ---

 ## Acknowledgments

-We would like to thank the contributors of the datasets used in these projects:
+i would like to thank the contributors of the datasets used in these projects:

 - **Carseats Dataset**: [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Car+Evaluation)
 - **Wine Quality Dataset**: [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality)